Connect to a database

 1. Get a Database Adapter

-To connect to a database you need an adapter.
-Use go get to get one, like this:
+To connect to a database, you need an adapter.
+Use go get to fetch it like this:

 Where $ADAPTER could be any of the following:

-For instace, if you’d like to use the cockroachdb adapter you’d first run:
+For instance, if you’d like to use the PostgreSQL adapter, you’d first run:

-to get the adapter, and then you can include it in the source code of your project:
+to get the adapter, and then you can import it into your project:

 import (